 This is where it’s important to not judge everyone the same.
-For the first three years of my life in Greece, I was in a long term relationship with a Greek man in Athens.
-His family were from a small village close to Arta and were very traditional.
+For the first three years of my life in Greece, I was in a long-term relationship with a Greek man in Athens.
+His family was from a small village close to Arta and was very traditional.

 They were horrified that I was British.
 Even more horrified that I was not Greek Orthodox.